security-notes/infobyte-faraday-wiki/Installation-OSX.md

 Keep in mind the following items:

 * This commmand must be executed only when you run Faraday for the first time.
+* If at the moment you run this command, it throws an error, be sure you have sudo installed.
+Once you have installed it, run the command again.
 * If you can't login into to Faraday after running the command above due to invalid credentials, you can change your password through the PostgreSQL shell that Faraday has in it.
 Follow the next [instructions](https://github.com/infobyte/faraday/wiki/Troubleshooting#cant-login-after-importing-from-couch) in order to change your password and be able to login.
 * You should have the PostgreSQL service started.
+To start it, run this command:

-To do it run `brew services start postgresql`
+    $ brew services start postgresql

-*  If at the moment you run this command, it throws an error, be sure you have sudo installed.
-Once you have installed it, run the command again.

 #### Manual PostgreSQL configuration